Sırrı Atalay

 During the 28th government of Turkey he was appointed as the Minister of Justice between 16 December 1964 – 29 February 1965.
-Between 16 June 1977 – 6 November 1979 he was elected as the speaker of the Turkish senate.
+Between 16 June 1977 – 6 November 1979 he was elected as the President of the Turkish Senate.
 On 1 June 1983 he was one of the former politicians who were temporarily taken under custody in a camp named Zincirbozan for their political activities during the military rule.

 He died in 1985.
 He was married and father of one.